UL 94

 UL 94, the Standard for Safety of Flammability of Plastic Materials for Parts in Devices and Appliances testing, is a plastics flammability standard released by Underwriters Laboratories of the United States.
 The standard determines the material's tendency to either extinguish or spread the flame once the specimen has been ignited.
-UL-94 is now harmonized with IEC 60695-11-10 and 60695-11-20 and ISO 9772 and 9773.
+UL94 is now harmonized with IEC 60695-11-10 and 60695-11-20 and ISO 9772 and 9773.

 The VW-1 (vertical wire burn) rating is sometimes erroneously associated with UL 94, but it (and some other flammability tests) is described by UL 1581 (Reference Standard for Electrical Wires, Cables, and Flexible Cords).

 Classifications

 From lowest (Least flame-retardant) to highest (Most flame-retardant):